pycroscopy/scalable_analytics/sshfs.md

 Suhas Somnath<br>
 12/8/2017

-This is for Linux and MacOS **ONLY**
+For this, we will be using a popular command called `sshfs`

-For this, we will be using a popular open-source command called `sshfs`
+This guide was adapted from [DigitalOcean.com](https://www.digitalocean.com/community/tutorials/how-to-use-sshfs-to-mount-remote-file-systems-over-ssh)

-Mac users will need to visit [OSXFuse](https://osxfuse.github.io) and install `FUSE` followed by `SSHFS`.
+Follow the instructions in the above link to install the necessary packages.

-This tutorial was adapted from [DigitalOcean.com](https://www.digitalocean.com/community/tutorials/how-to-use-sshfs-to-mount-remote-file-systems-over-ssh)
+For example, MacOS users will need to visit [OSXFuse](https://osxfuse.github.io) and install `FUSE` followed by `SSHFS`.

 Below is a bash script to connect to a specific remote machine.
 Modify **ONLY** the first three lines of this script and leave the last two lines as is